 Recommended Reading – How To Forage For Tea

-Like the warning about cattails above, dandelions are prone towards exposure to pollutants and especially nasty chemicals.
+Like the warning about cattails above, dandelions are prone to exposure to pollutants and especially nasty chemicals.

 Americans detest this attractive, edible, and beneficial “weed” in their lawns, so many places where dandelions grow will be bombarded with weed killers to eliminate its presence.